0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 ## Introduction

-In this blog post, I'm going to show you how to hack SNES games for fun and in-game profit (rupees, nuyen, gold, etc).
+In this article, I'm going to show you how to hack SNES games for fun and in-game profit (rupees, nuyen, gold, etc).
 I will be using a laptop running Arch linux to demonstrate, but you can apply the same concepts to hacking any single player game on any platform, provided you have the necessary tools.

-To keep this article engaging and useful to less technical readers, I am going to abstract the low-level computing knowledge that allowed me to figure out this simple method for hacking games.

----

-## History
-One of my best friend's  has a 7 year old son, Ozzie.

-Ozzie's father is a master of the natural world: a carpenter, fisherman, woodsman, athlete, martial artist, and a really great dad.

-Ozzie has been getting interested in technology, and his dad told him that I am a hacker.
-The little dude asked me to demonstate hacking for him, and I figured he would be more engaged if I showed him something he could relate to.

-Enter SNES hacking.

 ---